khanshoaib3/stardew-access-local/docs/setup.md

     - As an alternative, focus on Stardew Valley in the grid, use `NVDA + numpad divide` to route the mouse cursor to the element, and then use `numpad multiply` to right-click and open the context menu
 7. In the context menu, find and select "properties"
 8. Ensure you are focused on the "General" tab in the new window and press `right arrow` to enter the general section
-    - If you are not using focus mode, you may either press `e` to move to the text box described in step 9 or disable automatic move of the system focus due to browse mode commands" with `NVDA + 8` and use the down arrow immediately to find the text box described in step 9
+    - If you are not using focus mode, you may either press `e` to move to the text box described in step 9 or disable automatic move of the system focus due to browse mode commands with `NVDA + 8` and use the down arrow immediately to find the text box described in step 9
 9. Arrow down until you come across a text box located shortly after a button labeled "default" and paste the following text:
     - `"C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\StardewModdingAPI.exe" %command%`
 10. Once you have entered the text, exit Big Picture mode with `alt + f4`.
 The text you just entered is saved automatically